Roadmap to this page

 -

-Dedicating the bulldozing of a building to Eyal Golan, an Israeli singer who has called for the complete destruction of Gaza.
+Dedicating the bulldozing of a building to Eyal Golan, an Israeli singer who called for the complete destruction of Gaza.

 -